avhalo/lyrco/README.md

 Option 1: https://github.com/avhalo/lyrco/pulls
 Option 2: Do your own branch and I'll check it.
 Post it [here](https://github.com/avhalo/lyrco/issues)

+*ALL REQUESTS ARE WELCOME* Especielly one with better optimization, better styling code (_under debate_), and better structure.
+Even typofixes are welcome.
+If you spot an error: report it.

 ### Future:
 Use ML to do stuff.
 One thing I can think of is to set the lyrics in a NLP based DL library (TF ofc) and set the syllables as a paremeter (wiktionary helps) and creat rap-eti-rap song or other random lyrics.
 If it really works (it won't) I'll make it genre-specific (hardcore indie) and term-specific (love songs, songs mentioning "bitch").
 Shits complicated.
 And I am not a ml engineer.